yashmarathe21/py-azcopy-wrapper/README.md

 del -Force -Recurse .\AzCopy\
 ```

+Please ensure that the path to the AzCopy executable file is specified in the System variables for the AzClient to work properly.
+Otherwise, you will have to specify the path to the executable file while iniating the AzClient.
+Refer the examples and common issues portion to know more about this.

 - For detailed installation steps, you can refer the following links
 1. [AzCopy official Documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)
 2. [AzCopy Installation Scripts Option 1](https://www.thomasmaurer.ch/2019/05/how-to-install-azcopy-for-azure-storage/)